 Facts about Alzheimer’s Disease

-According to the Alzheimer’s Associate website, the 10 warning signs of Alzheimer’s vs normal cognitive concerns that precipitate immediate Alzheimer’s treatment plans are:
+According to the Alzheimer’s association website … 10 warning signs of Alzheimer’s vs. normal memory concerns are common.

 - Marked disruption of daily life due to memory and cognitive issues

 - Inability to solve problems that once presented little difficulty

 - Inability to follow through and complete familiar tasks

 - Spatial relationships and images are often misunderstood or perceived wrongly

 - Frequently misplacing often-used items such as keys, money and credit cards

 - Exhibiting poor judgment.
 Ot failing recognize something that is dangerous or fake . a good example is elderly people being “scammed” into giving large sums of cash to strangers)

 - Becoming more socially Avoiding social activities that were once enjoyable